Pennsylvania Hospital: 20th century

 In 1950, Pennsylvania Hospital was recognized for becoming more highly specialized as it established, in addition to its sophisticated maternity programs, an intensive care unit for neurological patients, a coronary care unit, an orthopaedic institute, a diabetes center, a hospice, specialized units in oncology and urology and broadened surgical programs.

 The hospital has served as a center for treating the war wounded.
 Patients were brought to the hospital for treatment in the Revolutionary War, the American Civil War and the Spanish–American War, and units from the hospital were sent abroad to treat wounded in World War I and in the Pacific theater of World War II.

 The seal of the hospital, chosen by Franklin and Bond, incorporates the biblical story of the Good Samaritan; it includes the sentence "Take Care of Him and I will repay Thee".

 In 1996, Patricia A. Ford established the bloodless medicine program at Pennsylvania Hospital and performed the first successful bloodless stem-cell transplant.

 In 1997, Pennsylvania Hospital's Board of Managers made the decision to merge with the University of Pennsylvania Health System.
 The large health system helps to support the formerly stand-alone hospital with its network of resources.

 21st century

 In 2001, Pennsylvania Hospital celebrated its 250th anniversary.
 The Center for Transfusion-Free Medicine at Pennsylvania Hospital has evolved into a major national bloodless center that treats more than 1300 inpatients per year.

 Reputation

 Pennsylvania Hospital ranks among the top 100 hospitals in the country according to Healthgrades 2024 and 2025 Best Hospitals rankings, placing it in the top 2% nationwide.
 According to US News & World Report Pennsylvania Hospital is ranked 7th among hospitals in the state of Pennsylvania and 3rd among 12 hospitals ranked in the Philadelphia metropolitan area.
 It also achieved a high-performing status across six subspecialties.
 Obstetrics & Gynecology was ranked 45th in the nation among 4,855 hospitals.
+Pennsylvania Hospital ranked 8th on Fortune/PINC AI 100 Top Teaching Hospitals in 2023.